 Transfer students with AA degrees must have had Art History Survey I and II, Design, Drawing I, Figure Drawing, Three-Dimensional Design, Introduction to Digital Arts, and some studio experience prior to entering the program.
 If not transferring with an AA degree, these lower-division requirements may be satisfied at Florida Atlantic University.

 Undergraduate Visual Arts and Art History majors may not take an art course under the pass/fail option, nor will a grade below “C” in an art course be counted toward fulfilling the requirements of the major.

-The BA in Studio Art is designed for a general education in the visual arts.
+The BA with a concentration in Studio Art is designed for a general education in the visual arts.
 Students are given rigorous training in the foundations of art, as well as in ways to explore new and innovative questions, theories and ideas that drive art today.
 Students are encouraged to create individualized programs of study anchored by any three areas of interest in the visual arts.
 Majors are expected to explore the variety and breadth of contemporary art practice in order to develop their own understanding of directions in visual art and their own artistic practice.
 Studio and seminar experiences are supplemented with field trips, visiting artist lectures, and critiques in order to help students begin to develop their own interests and projects as artists.

 Students will choose three areas of interest from the following; Ceramics, Drawing, Graphic Design, Painting, Photography, Printmaking, Sculpture

 BACHELOR OF FINE ARTS WITH CONCENTRATION IN GRAPHIC DESIGN